 In the morning one runway is used for take-offs and the other for landings.
-At 15:00 (roughly halfway through Heathrow's working day), the runway is swapped over.
-The airport continues this pattern of runway use for the rest of the week, and the following week it is switched.
+At 15:00 (roughly halfway through Heathrow's scheduled flight programme), the runway is swapped over.
+The airport continues this pattern of runway use for the rest of the week, and the following week it is reversed.